-Subsequent events have been evaluated through January 19, 2017, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through the date of the Independent Auditor's Report, which is the date the financial statements were available to be issued.

 NOTE 3 - RELATED PARTY TRANSACTIONS

 Certain Plan short-term investments are comprised of money market accounts managed by Regions Bank, the trustee as defined by the Plan; therefore, these transactions qualify as party-in-interest.